 Why do I have no internet connection?

-If your internet connection is completely shut down, it’s most likely one of these two scenarios:
+If your CenturyLink internet or Wi-Fi isn't working, the problem is most likely one of these two scenarios:

 - CenturyLink internet is down in your area.
 You can check here if CenturyLink internet is down in your area.
 If it is down, there’s not much you can do except wait until CenturyLink gets everything back up and running.